-Brahminy Kites are found in the Indian subcontinent, Southeast Asia, and Australia.
+Brahminy Kites are found in the Indian subcontinent, Southeast Asia and Australia.
 They are found mainly on the coast and in inland wetlands where they feed on dead fish and other prey.
-Brahminy Kites are the familiar sight in the skies of Sri Lanka, Nepal, India, Pakistan, Bangladesh, and Southeast Asia and as far south as New South Wales, Australia, through which region it is widespread and resident.
+Brahminy Kites are the familiar sight in countries such as Sri Lanka, Nepal, India, Pakistan, Bangladesh, and Southeast Asia and also as far south as New South Wales and Australia.
+In all these regions, it is widespread and resident.
 They perform seasonal movements associated with rainfall in some parts of their range.

-The adult Brahminy kite have a reddish brown plumage and a contrasting white head and breast which makes them easy to distinguish from other birds of prey.
+The adult Brahminy kite have a reddish brown plumage and a contrasting white head and breast which makes them easy to distinguish between the genders and other birds of prey.

 Colour of Brahminy Kite

 Brahminy Kite is about the same size as the black kite and has a typical kite flight, with wings angled, but its tail is rounded unlike the Milvus species, red kite and black kite, which have forked tails.
 The two genera are however very close.